iKettles/framer-local-live-preview-component/README.md

 **Note:**
 This component currently only supports Framer X51 and earlier.
-Due to changes in preview architecture in Framer Desktop, this component is not yet compatible
+Due to changes in preview architecture, this component is not yet compatible with the latest release of Framer Desktop

 **TLDR:**
 - Run `npx framer-local-live-preview` in a terminal